-When the talks concern someone like Meg Lanning- Australia’s superstar and much-respected captain- one cannot think of the batter in isolation of world records.
+When the talks concern someone like Meg Lanning- Australia’s superstar and much-respected leader- one cannot think of the batter in isolation of records.

-This, after all, is an outstanding name in the great game of ours that has inspired as much as she has entertained.
+This, after all, is an outstanding name in the great game that has inspired and entertained in equal measure.

-For starters, how brilliant is the batting average of 36- something that most male cricketers fail to attain in Test- in T20 internationals?
+For starters, how brilliant is a batting average of 36- something that most male cricketers fail to attain- in T20 internationals?

 But wait, there’s more!
 The first Australian cricketer- male or female- to reach 2,000 T20I runs is also the holder of the record of most runs in T20 cricket in a single calendar year: thus far, no other cricketer in the women’s game has bettered Lanning’s tally of 625 runs.

 Let it not be forgotten that the batting maestro is also the holder of yet another emphatic feat, a sublime one at that: the highest-individual score in the T20 World Cup match- her 126 versus Bangladesh in 2014 edition.